Ahmedabad Family Court – Mutual Consent Divorce, Navrangpura

 Questions Ahmedabad Couples Ask

 Your Ahmedabad marriage gives you a valid basis to file at Ahmedabad Family Court.
 However, if your current residence is in Gandhinagar District, you also have the option of filing at the Gandhinagar Family Court based on your present address.
 Either basis is valid — jurisdiction lies where you last resided together, where the marriage was solemnized, or where the wife currently resides.
-In practice, we recommend filing where the wife currently lives, as it is the most straightforward to substantiate.
-We confirm the cleanest jurisdictional basis before drafting begins.
+In practice, we recommend filing where the wife currently lives, as it is the most straightforward to substantiate with current address documents.
+We confirm the cleanest jurisdictional basis before any drafting begins.

 Jurisdiction is established on your current Ahmedabad residence — your husband's US location does not affect this.
 All documentation and petition preparation is handled entirely remotely.
-Your husband must execute a notarised and apostilled Special Power of Attorney in the US through a notary public; the US is a Hague Convention country, so apostille is the standard route.
+Your husband must execute a notarised and apostilled Special Power of Attorney in the US — the US is a Hague Convention country, so apostille from the Secretary of State of the relevant state is the correct route.
+Indian Embassy attestation is not required for US-origin documents.
 For court hearings, video conferencing may be permitted at judicial discretion.
-We have handled Ahmedabad cases for clients in the US, UK, Canada, Australia, and the UAE, and structure them from the start to minimise required travel to India.
+We structure cases for US, UK, Canada, Australia, and UAE-based spouses from the start to minimise required India travel.

 A joint home loan does not dissolve with a divorce decree.
-The settlement must specify clearly: who retains the property, who continues servicing the loan, how and when the departing spouse's name is removed from the title and loan, and what mechanism applies if the bank's no-objection is delayed.
-Leaving this vague — or deferring it to "post-decree mutual agreement" — is the most common cause of disputes after the decree in Ahmedabad cases, where a large share of couples own residential property.
+The settlement must specify clearly: who retains the property, who continues servicing the loan, how and when the departing spouse's name is removed from the title and loan, and what happens if the bank's no-objection is delayed.
+Gujarat stamp duty on the transfer deed must also be factored in.
+Leaving this vague or deferring it to post-decree mutual agreement is the most common cause of disputes after the decree in Ahmedabad cases.
 We draft property clauses in specific, enforceable terms.

 We File at Ahmedabad Family Court

-Ahmedabad's filing profile reflects the city's character — a large share of couples we work with here are business owners, professionals, or NRIs with property and financial stakes that need careful settlement drafting.
-A notable proportion are married under the Special Marriage Act, given the city's inter-community working population.
-And a meaningful number have one spouse abroad — the US, UK, Canada, and the UAE are the most common — while the wife maintains residence in Ahmedabad.
+A large share of couples we work with here are business owners, trading professionals, or NRIs with property and financial stakes that need careful settlement drafting.
+A notable proportion are married under the Special Marriage Act given the city's inter-community working population.
+And a meaningful number have one spouse in the US, UK, or UAE while the wife maintains residence in Ahmedabad.

-One practical advantage that Ahmedabad has over most cities: the Gujarat High Court sits in Ahmedabad itself.
-If a waiver application is declined at the Family Court, the revision route before the High Court does not require inter-city travel.
-This makes the waiver route genuinely viable where strong grounds exist and the Family Court's initial view needs to be tested.
+One practical advantage Ahmedabad has over most cities: the Gujarat High Court sits in the same city.
+If a waiver is declined at the Family Court, the revision route before the High Court does not require inter-city travel.
+This makes the waiver route genuinely viable where strong grounds exist.